bvincze95/dataops-docs/README.md

 # About Slalom

 _Slalom is a modern consulting firm focused on strategy, technology, and business transformation.
-If you'd like to learn more about how we can help accelerate your business transformation and deliver best-in-class DataOps solutions, please visit us on Slalom.com, reach out to your [local Slalom representative](https://www.slalom.com/locations), or ping any one of our many Slalom open source software contributors here on GitHub._
+If you would like to learn more about how we can help accelerate your business transformation and deliver best-in-class DataOps solutions, please visit us on Slalom.com, reach out to your [local Slalom representative](https://www.slalom.com/locations), or ping any one of our many Slalom open source software contributors here on GitHub._